 Dogs bites are far more common as the temperature rises.
 This could be because dogs, children, and adults are outdoors more in the summer months.
-Unfortunately, children are the most frequent victims of dog bites.
+Unfortunately, children are most frequently affected by of dog bites.
 However, there are some things that you can do to avoid dog bites this summer.
 You should also know what to do in a dog attack situation.

 Signs that a Dog May Be About to Attack